lean-dojo/LeanCopilot/README.md

 1. Run `lake script run LeanInfer/check` and fix problems (if any).
 Finally, run `lake build`.

 If you have problems building the project, our [Dockerfile](./Dockerfile), [build.sh](scripts/build.sh) or [build_example.sh](scripts/build_example.sh) may be helpful as a reference.
-If you still cannot install LeanInfer, sorry, and please re-visit use later.
-We're actively working on making the installation much smoother: https://github.com/lean-dojo/LeanInfer/pull/4
+If you still cannot install LeanInfer, please try again in a few days (sorry), as we're actively working on making the installation much smoother: https://github.com/lean-dojo/LeanInfer/pull/4

 ## Using LeanInfer's Tactic Generator